acrylian/mediaelementjs_player/README.md

 Additionally you can set a specific albumname on the 2nd parameter to call a playlist outside of album.php

-*Notes*: Mixed audio and video playlists are not possible. ~~Counterpart formats are also not supported.
-Also the next playlist item does not automatically play.~~
+*Notes*: Mixed audio and video playlists are not possible. <del>Counterpart formats are also not supported.
+Also the next playlist item does not automatically play.</del>